 Escape to Freedom

-Then, surprisedly, Castro announced that he would allow anyone who wanted to leave the country, to do so.
-Thus, a mass exodus began centered around Camarioca.
-By the third day of the mass migration, Castro realized he had miscalculated the number of people wanting to leave the country and he reversed his stance, placing restrictions on who could leave Cuba.
-One of those restrictions was all males 14-28 years of age would have to stay in the country to serve in the military.
+It had been a decade since Castro had declared himself a communist and it wasn't long until the regime was failing economically.
+People had to stand in long food lines and even camped out in the streets one or two days ahead of time hoping to find a better selection of fruits, rice, and maybe even fish or chicken.
+No other meats were available.
+There was no freedom of speech and the government maintained a tight control over everyone.
+Even neighbors could not be trusted because they might be lookouts for the Castro regime or simply supporters of Castro.
+Many wanted to flee the island.
+Knowing this, Castro surprisenly announced anyone wanting to leave the island could do so.
+A mass exodus ensued centered around town of Camarioca.
+By the third day of the mass migration, Castro realized he had miscalculated he reversed his stance, placing restrictions on who could leave Cuba.
+One of those restrictions was all males between 14 and 28 years of age would to stay in the country to serve in the military.
 The consequences of that decision was devastating to many families who had to leave their young sons behind.
 In some cases, a parent might choose to stay behind with their sons while the other parent emigrated to the United States or Spain.
 In other cases, both parents left their sons behind taking with them only their daughters, older sons and elderly grandparents.
-Orestes, knowing his dad's health was failing and after much consternation, convinced his parents to go to the United States.
-Eventually, and aunt living in the states was able to secure Visas for Orestes' mom and dad and they finally left Cuba making their way to Florida and eventually California.
-Orestes was still serving in the military at the time and stayed behind.
+Orestes, after much consternation and knowing his dad's health was failing convinced his parents to go to the United States.
+A relative already living in Florida secured visas for Orestes' mom and dad and they were able to leave Cuba.
+Orestes was still serving in the military and was forced to stay behind.

 The second escape attempt followed about a year later.
-Orestes' dad, now living in the states, put him in contact with a fisherman in Cojimar who owned his own fishing boat and had the special permission from the Cuban government for night-fishing.
-But unknown to the government, this fishermen made his living smuggling Cubans to the United States for $300 a head.
-Orestes signed up for the next trip.
-Orestes was to wait for the boat as it made its way along the shoreline to Piedra Alto, a coastal town with no beach, high cliffs, and rocky shores.
-Orestes would wait at the rocks with an inner tube and a line waiting for the fishing boat to make its 22 mile trek from Cojimar to Pietra Alto, as it picked-up people along the way.
+Orestes' dad, now living in the Florida, put him in contact with a fisherman in the town of Cojimar who owned his own fishing boat and had the special permission from the Cuban government for conduct night-fishing.
+But the fishermen utilized these privilages to smuggle Cubans to the United States for $300 a head.
+Orestes quickly signed up for the next trip.
+His instructions were to wait for the boat as it made its way along the shoreline to Piedra Alto, a coastal town with no beach, high cliffs, and rocky shores.
+Orestes would sit at the rocks with an inner tube and a pulling line waiting for the fishing boat to make its 22 mile trek from Cojimar to Pietra Alto, picking-up people along the way.
 He planned to jump into his inner tube and paddle his way to the boat and use the line to pull himself to the boat when he got close enough.

 As evening fell, the fisherman started his journey east towards Piedra Alto.
 But the fisherman was keeping a secret.
 Earlier that day, he had picked up his young son from his wife whom he had recently divorced, presumedly to spend the day fishing.
-He promised his wife to have the boy back home before dark.
-However, he had no intention of returning the boy.
-His real motive was to kipnap the boy and take him to the United States with him where he planned to remain with the others on board.
+He promised the boy's mom to have him back home before dark.
+But, he had no intention of returning the boy, and instead was planning his own escape to the United States taking the boy with him.
 He hid the boy below deck.
-Several hours into the night, the wife became suspicious.
-The fisherman had threatened in the past to kidnap the boy.
+Several hours into the night, the wife became suspicious remembering that the boy's father had made threats to take the boy from her.
 So, she made her way to the harbor, and not seeing the fishing boat, immediately notified the Coast Guard who then began a search.
 After finally spotting the boat, the Coast Guard employed the help of the army to pursue the boat by land while they followed the boat by sea.
-Meanwhile, at Piedra Alto, Orestes unaware of what was going on, spotted the fishing boat as it turned toward the reef and he jumped into the water with his inner tube and line and began making his way to it.
+Meanwhile, at Piedra Alto, Orestes unaware of what was going on, spotted the fishing boat as it turned toward the reef and he jumped into the water with his inner tube and line and began making his way to the boat.
 Just as he was approaching, the Coast Guard ship's search lights beamed down on the fishing boat commanding it to stop.
 Shots were fired.
 Meanwhile, army personnel who had pursued the boat to Piedra Alto arrested many people hiding among the rocky shore.
 Two young men among the crowd started to flea and were promptly gunned down by the soldiers.
-Fourteen other people went arrested and eventually sent to prison.
-Orestes had dove into the water upon seeing the searsch lights on the Coast Guard ship.
+Fourteen other people were arrested and eventually sent to prison.
+Orestes avoided capture.
+He had dove into the water upon seeing the search lights.
 He began to swim as hard as he could out towards the sea.
 He would come up from the water for only a few seconds at a time to fill his lungs with air and then disappear back under the water.
 After swimming out about a mile, Orestes changed course towards the west in hopes of making his way back to Rincon De Guanabo near his home, which he knew was the closest beach where he could safely get ashore.
 He continued his swim another 6-7 miles in water infested with Hammerheads and Bull sharks, but finally made it to shore by sunrise.
 He was in verge of collapse.
-Luckily, there on the beach he met a boy he knew who fed him some bread with sugar.
-The boy left for help and returned with his father.
-Orestes stayed with the man's family for several days until it was safe for him to go back home.
+Luckily, he met a boy he knew at the beach who fed him some bread sprinkled with sugar and then left Orestes at the beach to find help.
+Orestes stayed with the boy's family for several days until it was safe for him to go back home.